acf-extended/ACF-Extended/README.md

 * Field: Flexible Content - Added Modal Edit size setting
 * Field: Flexible Content - Added Modal Edit size setting for each layouts
 * Field: Flexible Content - Reworked code base & Enhanced Field Settings UI
-* Field: Flexible Content - Fixed placeholder height when the layout is toggeled and the preview is reloaded
+* Field: Flexible Content - Fixed placeholder height when the layout is toggled and the preview is reloaded
 * Field: Flexible Content - Added modal Select/Edit CSS classes with field name, key & layout name for developers
 * Field: Advanced Link - Fixed error if the field was using a Term which has been deleted
 * Field: Button - Added name field attribute to be able to retrieve the button click during `acf/save_post`